nus-cs2103-AY2021S2/ip/docs/README.md

 `delete 1`

-Deletes the first task in the list. `delete` expects `1 digit parameter` after the command to tell it which task to delete.
+Deletes the first task in the list. `delete` expects `1 number parameter` after the command to tell it which task to delete.

 Expected outcome: